Rhoban/onshape-to-robot/docs/source/processors.rst

 Similarly, steps **(2)** and **(3)** can be executed by passing the ``--convert`` argument, which will load the robot from the ``robot.pkl`` file.
 Processors will then be executed and the exported will produce the final output.
 This can be convenient to avoid sending API requests to Onshape while tweaking processors or exporters.

+You can also use the ``--save-pickle`` argument to save the robot data after retrieval while still proceeding to conversion.

 .. toctree::
    :maxdepth: 2
    :caption: Processors: